pgrm/pgrm.github.io/_posts/2016/2016-02-15-vagrant+docker.markdown

     end

 This is great.
 But what about my MacBook?
 I don't want to use VirtualBox.
 I'm already paying for Parallels and it has way more features.
 That's not a problem.
-Our base image we chose (`box-cutter/ubuntu1404-docker`) has also an image for Parallels and Vagrant can choose whichever is installed.
+The base image we chose (`box-cutter/ubuntu1404-docker`) has also an image for Parallels and Vagrant can choose whichever is installed.

 At the beginning of the Vagrantfile right below